 During their two months in South Korea, students will work in educational facilities for North Korean and other migrant/refugee communities, focusing on issues such as education, adjustment, and other well-being concerns of the community members.
 This program engages with both the challenges and opportunities arising from shifting demographics and the changing fabric of South Korean society with refugees from North Korea and economic migrants from Russia, China, Vietnam, the Philippines, Pakistan, Bangladesh, Nepal and elsewhere.
-It focuses on engaging the everyday realities of this changing social dynamic, recognizing and apprehending the complexity of the situation and building friendships and working towards mutual transformation of both engagers and the community members.
+It focuses on engaging the everyday realities of this changing social dynamic, recognizing and apprehending the complexity of the situation and building friendships and working towards mutual transformation of both Duke students and community members.

 During the first week of the program, students will participate in a week-long seminar hosted by South Korea’s Ministry of Unification at its campus in Seoul’s Suyu neighborhood.
 Students will learn about and discuss topics ranging from daily life in North Korea to unification policies.
 All sessions will be conducted in English and Duke students will be interacting with other college students from around the world.
 Field trips to the Demilitarized Zone (DMZ), the border area between North Korea and South Korea, and other areas rarely accessible to the public, will also be arranged as part of the program.